rails/solid_cache/README.md

 ### Engine configuration

-There are three options that can be set on the engine:
+There are five options that can be set on the engine:

 - `executor` - the [Rails executor](https://guides.rubyonrails.org/threading_and_code_execution.html#executor) used to wrap asynchronous operations, defaults to the app executor
 - `connects_to` - a custom connects to value for the abstract `SolidCache::Record` active record model.
 Required for sharding and/or using a separate cache database to the main app.
 This will overwrite any value set in `config/solid_cache.yml`